VermeilChan/VAE/README.md

 # Vermeil's Addon Extractor (VAE)

-**Vermeil's Addon Extractor (VAE)** is a user-friendly utility designed to simplify the extraction of Garry's Mod addons and various archive formats.
-Whether you're using SteamCMD, downloading addons from third-party websites, or managing addons without owning the game, VAE streamlines the extraction process, making it fast and hassle-free.
+**VAE** is a command-line tool for users of Garry's Mod who need to extract content from addon files.
+This utility supports both modern `.gma` addons and legacy `.bin` addons, making it an essential tool for players who download addons from sources such as SteamCMD, third-party programs, websites, or for those using cracked versions of the game.

 ## Features

-- 🖥️ Cross-Platform Compatibility: Works on Windows, macOS, and Linux.
+- 🖥️ Cross-Platform: Works on Windows, macOS, and Linux.
+- 📦 Addon Extraction: Extract both modern `.gma` and legacy `.bin` addon formats.
-- 📦 Support for Multiple Archive Formats: Easily extracts `.zip`, `.rar`, `.7z`, and `.tar` files.
+- 🔄 Archive Extraction: Supports archive formats (`.zip`, `.rar`, `.7z`, `.tar`).
-- 🔄 Automatic Handling: Effortlessly processes `.gma` files and archives.
-- ⚡ Fast and Efficient: Utilizes multi-threading for quicker extraction.
+- ⚡ Multithreading: Utilizes concurrent processing to speed up extraction.
-- 🛠️ Easy to Use: Simple command-line interface for straightforward operation.
+- 🛠️ Easy to Use: A simple command-line interface.
+- 🔄 GWTool Replacement: **VAE** is a drop-in replacement for GWTool.

 ## Requirements